 Vienna Austria Travel Guide

 This guide helps you unlock the city’s many facets.
-Prepare to immerse yourself in a city that really lives up to its reputation as a center of art, music, and sophisticated taste.
+Prepare to immerse yourself in a city that truly lives up to its reputation as a center of art, music, and sophisticated taste.
 Every corner tells a story, every square invites contemplation, and every meal promises a delightful experience.

 Founded as the military camp Vindobona.